pxaris/expenditure-analyzer/README.md

 # Expenditure Data Analysis

-This repository provides a set of scripts and configurations to analyze expenditure data.
-The main goal of the analysis is to generate reports and visualizations for financial transactions over time, categorized by various types of expenditures.
-After running the analysis, a summary report and visualizations are saved for easy interpretation of the data.
+This repository contains scripts to analyze expenditure data, generating categorized reports and visualizations of financial transactions over time.
+The analysis outputs a summary report and visualizations for easy data interpretation.

 ## Docker Installation and Usage